appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-mysql.md

 </figure>

 #### Connection method
-<dd>Sets how to connect to the database</dd>
+<dd>Sets the method used to connect to the database.</dd>
 <dd><i>Options:</i>
   <ul>
-    <li><b>Standard:</b> This method allows directly connecting to your database via host address, username and
+    <li><b>Standard:</b> Connect to the database using host address, username and
 password.
-This method should be chosen if your MySQL database is directly accessible at an IP address.
-You may want to
-use this method if you are unsure which method to use.</li>
+Use this method if the MySQL database is directly accessible at an IP address or if you are unsure of which method to use.</li>
-    <li><b>SSH tunnel:</b> Connect via an SSH connection.
+    <li><b>SSH tunnel:</b> Connect over an SSH connection.
 This allows you to connect to a database instance which is
-hidden / secured behind an SSH server.</li>
+hidden or secured behind an SSH server.</li>
   </ul>
 </dd>